amontalenti/streams/index.rst

 Even if Kafka's availability and scalability story isn't interesting to you, the **multi-consumer story should be**.

-Unfortunately, `kafka-python` does not support multi-consumer properly.
-Our team is working to fix this with our own more Pythonic Kafka binding that implements the full protocol.

 .. image:: ./_static/multiconsumer.png
     :width: 60%